Joe DiMaggio: Early life

-Major league career
+Professional career

+New York Yankees (1936–1942, 1946–1951)

-DiMaggio made his major league debut on May 3, 1936, batting ahead of Lou Gehrig in the lineup.
+DiMaggio made his Major League debut on May 3, 1936, batting ahead of Lou Gehrig in the lineup.
 The Yankees had not been to the World Series since 1932, but they won the next four World Series.
 Over the course of his 13-year Major League career, DiMaggio led the Yankees to nine World Series championships, where he trails only Yogi Berra (10) in that category.

 DiMaggio set a franchise record for rookies in 1936 by hitting 29 home runs.
 DiMaggio accomplished the feat in 138 games.
 His record stood for over 80 years until it was shattered by Aaron Judge, who tallied 52 homers in 2017.

-In 1937, DiMaggio built upon his rookie season by leading the majors with 46 home runs, 151 runs scored and 418 total bases.
+In 1937, DiMaggio built upon his rookie season by leading the majors with 46 home runs, 151 runs scored, 167 runs batted in and 418 total bases, all career highs.
 He also hit safely in 43 of 44 games from June 27 to August 12.
 He finished second in American League MVP voting in a close race with Charlie Gehringer of the Detroit Tigers.

-In 1939, DiMaggio was nicknamed the "Yankee Clipper" by Yankee's play-by-play announcer Arch McDonald, when he likened DiMaggio's speed and range in the outfield to the then-new Pan American airliner.
+In 1939, DiMaggio was nicknamed "the Yankee Clipper" by Yankee's play-by-play announcer Arch McDonald, when he likened DiMaggio's speed and range in the outfield to the then-new Pan American airliner.
 That year in August, DiMaggio recorded 53 RBIs, tying Hack Wilson's 1930 record for most in a single month.
 He also won his first career batting title and MVP award, as well as leading the Yankees to their fourth consecutive World Series championship.

 DiMaggio was pictured with his son on the cover of the inaugural issue of SPORT magazine in September 1946.

 In 1947, DiMaggio won his third MVP award and his sixth World Series with the Yankees.
-That year, Boston Red Sox owner Tom Yawkey and Yankees GM Larry MacPhail verbally agreed to trade DiMaggio for Ted Williams, but the trade was cancelled when MacPhail refused to include Yogi Berra.
+That year, Boston Red Sox owner Tom Yawkey and Yankees GM Larry MacPhail verbally agreed to trade DiMaggio for Ted Williams, but the trade was canceled when MacPhail refused to include Yogi Berra.

 In the September 1949 issue of SPORT, Hank Greenberg said that DiMaggio covered so much ground in center field that the only way to get a hit against the Yankees was "to hit 'em where Joe wasn't."
 DiMaggio also stole home five times in his career.